aptech/docs/docs/CR-saved.rst

     :param x: data to save
     :type x: NxK matrix

-    :param dataset: name of data set.
+    :param dataset: name of dataset.
 The type of file to create is inferred from the file extension.
         Valid file extensions include CSV, DAT, XLS, XLSX.
     :type dataset: string

-    :param vnames: names for the columns of the data set.
+    :param vnames: names for the columns of the dataset.
     :type vnames: string or Kx1 character vector

     :return ret: 1 if successful, otherwise 0.